ThomasMertes/seed7/src/read_me.txt

     You need gcc and make from DJGPP.
 Make sure that the search PATH leads to gcc and make from DJGPP.
-Use the command line, go to the 'src' directory and type:
+Use the command line, go to the 'seed7\src' directory and type:

     copy mk_djgpp.mak makefile
     make depend